 Seniors First BC uses various safeguards to ensure that your personal information is protected against loss, theft, misuse, unauthorized access, disclosure, copying or alteration.
 These include:

 You have a right to challenge the accuracy and completeness of your personal information and to have it amended, as appropriate.
 You also have a right to request access to your personal information and receive an accounting of how that information has been used and disclosed, subject to certain exceptions prescribed by law.
 For example, if the requested information would reveal personal information about another individual, your request for access may be limited or denied.
 If your request for access is denied, Seniors First BC will notify you in writing of the reason for the denial.

-To request access or to amend your personal information, please contact the lawyer or legal advocate with whom you normally correspond or write to our Privacy Contact at the address below.
+To request access or amend your personal information, please contact the lawyer or legal advocate with whom you normally correspond or contact our Privacy Officer using the contact information below.
 Seniors First BC will respond within thirty (30) days of receipt of your written request.

-The Seniors First BC website uses a tool known as Google Analytics to help us understand how visitors use the site and to improve our web services.
+Seniors First BC website uses Google Analytics to help us understand how visitors use the site and improve our web services.
 This tool uses ‘cookies’ to collect standard information (including your IP address) about visitors’ behavior in an anonymous form and stores this information on Google’s servers.
 ‘Cookies’ are small text files sent to your computer when your browser visits a website.

 Seniors First BC will not (and will not allow any third party to) use Google Analytics to collect personally identifiable information of visitors to our site.
 Google will use the anonymous information collected for the purpose of tracking your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and Internet usage.
 For further information, you can refer to the Terms of Service of Google Analytics.